vishalpatel2890/hotdog-or-not/README.md

 We also tested this model with a dropout layer after the flatten layer.

 Last we made use of several transfer learning models.
-We used Inception V3, ResNet50, and VGG16 with Inception V3 giving us the best results (measured by testing accucary and F1 score).
+We used Inception V3, ResNet50, and VGG16 with Inception V3 giving us the best results (measured by testing accuracy and F1 score).

-The arcitechture for our final model is available here: [Inception V3 Model](https://github.com/vishalpatel2890/hotdog-or-not/blob/master/imagenet_modelsummary.txt)
+The architecture for our final model is available here: [Inception V3 Model](https://github.com/vishalpatel2890/hotdog-or-not/blob/master/imagenet_modelsummary.txt)

+The table below outlines the training and testing accuracies and F1 scores of our various models.

 #### Training Results
 | Neural Network   | Training Accuracy     | Testing Accuracy     | F1 Score     |